 One of the new employee-generated ideas recently submitted was to organize a fun-day shooting league at the range.
 Westrom followed through.

 “We now have guys practicing an extra couple of hours a week on our range so they can win a box of ammo,” she said.

 Another idea was to offer a free gun cleaning twice a year.

-“For our female clients this is huge.
+“For our female clients, this is huge.
 They bring us their pistols, get them cleaned, always buy more accessories and often use the range.
-This is all part of our strategy to appreciate our customers and develop them into a lifetime customers.”
+This is all part of our strategy to appreciate our customers and develop them into lifetime customers.”